 This brochure presents a list of critical elements to ensure that comparisons and benchmarking between standards systems are credible

 The context in which sustainability systems operate significantly influences the scale, depth and durability of their impacts.
 This is an important consideration when designing new strategies to improve sustainability performance.
-To provide support in this area, we have developed the following resources:

 This is a conceptual framework which outlines the justification and process for the development of the ISEAL Common Core Indicators.
 This work began as part of ISEAL's Developing and Improving Poverty Impacts project (DIPI).